FdelMazo/cl-aristid/README.md

 The aristids you define have a `color` argument which can be set to any of the [140 HTML](https://htmlcolorcodes.com/color-names/) color names or hex value.
 For example `(defaristid A :len 8 :color "purple")`

+The whole drawing can have a colored background just by adding the `background` argument to any HTML color in the `draw` function, such as `(draw fractal 10 :background "black")`

 ### <a name='EverythingTogether'></a>Everything together

-So I hear you want a fractal plant which has some branches in white and some in salmon?
+So I hear you want a fractal plant with a crimson background which has some branches in white and some in salmon?
 Hold my parenthesis!

 ```lisp
 (defaristid F :len 4 :color "white")